052223-java-angular/notes/README.md

-# Java and Angular Lecture Notes
+# Java, Angular, and AWS Lecture Notes

-Welcome to the Java and Angular Lecture Notes repository!
-This repository contains a collection of markdown files that serve as lecture notes for Java and Angular programming.
+Welcome to the Java Angular, and AWS Lecture Notes repository!
+This repository contains a collection of markdown files that serve as lecture notes for Java, Angular and AWS programming.

 ## Java